Test-Optional Admissions: Introduction

 For obvious reasons, the Covid-19 pandemic dramatically increased the adoption of test-optional policies: in the 2021--22 application season, 95\% of Common-Application colleges \href{https://www.highereddive.com/news/share-of-common-app-colleges-requiring-admissions-tests-continues-to-plumme/610629/}{did not require test scores}.
-But even after the pandemic's physical disruptions receded in the U.S., most colleges \href{https://www.highereddive.com/news/over-1700-colleges-wont-require-sat-act-for-fall-2023-up-from-same-poin/628267/}{have decided to stay test optional}, at least for the near term.
-None of the Ivy League schools currently require tests; Harvard University has extended its test-optional policy until at least 2026, and Columbia University has announced that it is permanently test optional.
+But even after the pandemic, notwithstanding a few prominent reversals, most U.S. colleges \href{https://www.highereddive.com/news/over-1700-colleges-wont-require-sat-act-for-fall-2023-up-from-same-poin/628267/}{have stayed test optional}.
 Furthermore, although our paper emphasizes college admissions, the shift away from requiring standardized tests is also pervasive in other segments of education.\footnote{According to \href{https://www.forbes.com/sites/akilbello/2022/01/14/did-harvard-just-signal-the-end-of-the-testing-era-it-started/?sh=645f36ff55b1}{Forbes magazine} in January 2022, ``The most public break-up [with standardized tests] has been in undergraduate admissions and the SAT/ACT, but kindergarten, high school, and graduate school admission offices have also been rejecting standardized tests \ldots [there is a] near-universal shift away from standardized tests that started before the pandemic but has accelerated in the last eighteen months.''}